kwhinnery/tyrion/README.md

 `#twilio hey twilio hackers - let's grab beers after this.`

+## PAQ (Potentially Asked Questions)

+#### Why might I want to use Tyrion?

+When you want to establish an ad-hoc mass notification system, and allow groups of people to organize and communicate among themselves.
+I'm thinking Tyrion will be super useful for conferences, user groups, hackathons, and other events where timely communication is useful from organizers to attendees, and between the attendees themselves.
+E-Mail isn't immediate enough, and attendees won't know everyone's e-mail.
+Tyrion is meant to enable ad hoc groups to quickly form and coordinate.

+#### Hey Kevin, I'm running an event and this sounds really cool, but I need help getting set up.

+No problem - shoot me a mail and I'm happy to help: kwhinnery at twilio dot com.

 ## TODO

 * Send messages in a background process (general scaling)